nomad-lw/observability-stack/README.md

 # Sambot's Observability Stack

+## CAUTION

+This project is still nascent and might not work out-of-the-box in every scenario.
+This is experimental, use at your own descretion

 ## What is this?

 This ia a collection of tools and resources I am continusally experimenting with to help me understand how to build a robust observability stack for my projects.